Athletes First Player Jakolby Long

 Doolittle, a 6-foot-6 prospect for the Class of 2016, became OU’s second commit for the class, he confirmed Tuesday afternoon.

-Athletes First #6 Ranking in America
+Athletes First Basketball Program Ranked #6 in America

-Athletes First is the premier AAU program in the state of Oklahoma and are based out of Oklahoma City.
-They are sponsored by Nike and are the only Nike sanctioned team in the state.
-The team currently boasts the nation's number one prospect in Allonzo Trier.
 They were founded by Dr. Calvin Johnson in 1998.
 In a state not known for it's basketball, Dr. Johnson wanted to provide local athletes with the opportunity to compete and get noticed on the national level.
 Athletes First currently competes in Division C of the Nike EYBL.
+[See More]

 What DeAndre Ayton's transfer means for Nike, Under Armour and the sneaker wars